nate-4000/nate-4000.github.io/blog.md

 im gonna go play people playground, thats enough headache for now

+another thing: you guys asked for my game so i added it.
+Have fun playing explora!

 # day 1
 ok i figured out how to use a blog
 so umm yeah blog cool